-Guest author Vasan Krishnaswamy is the vice president of OMNETRIC Group’s Energy Insights practice in North America.
-OMNETRIC Group is a joint venture between Accenture and Siemens, dedicated to the development and delivery of integrated smart grid solutions.
+Authored in collaboration with OMNETRIC Group, a joint venture between Accenture and Siemens, dedicated to the development and delivery of integrated smart grid solutions.

 1 Source: OMNETRIC Group-sponsored survey of North American utilities executives with more than 500,000 customers: “How does the smart utility platform look today?”
 7.29 – 9.30.2015, in conjunction with Electric Energy online and Desert Sky Group LLC.